Keppel 'cautiously optimistic' about 2021; looks to asset-light approach, third party co-investments

 KEPPEL Corporation chief executive Loh Chin Hua says he is "cautiously optimistic" about 2021, after what has been a tumultuous year for both the company and the broader global economy.

-In his New Year message to some 18,000 employees on Friday, he noted that although the Covid-19 pandemic has caused "immense suffering" and battered the global economy in 2020, it had also accelerated many trends which were already in motion such as digitalisation and e-commerce.
+In his New Year message to some 18,000 employees on Friday, he noted that although the Covid-19 pandemic has caused "immense suffering" and battered the global economy in 2020, it had also accelerated many trends - such as digitalisation and e-commerce - which were already in motion.

 As part of its Vision 2030 roadmap, Keppel had in September identified assets worth S$17.5 billion to be monetised over time.

 Since the start of October, the company has announced divestments of more than S$1.2 billion.
-With this, Mr Loh says Keppel is well on its way to meet its asset monetisation programme of S$3 billion to S$5 billion over the next three years.
+With this, Mr Loh said, Keppel is well on its way to meet its asset monetisation programme of S$3-5 billion over the next three years.

-"Going forward, we will increasingly adopt an asset-light approach across our businesses, and tap third party co-investments for growth, allowing us to not only use our balance sheet more efficiently, but also earn multiple income streams across the life cycles of the assets that we develop, operate and manage," he said.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg